joaquinarroyo/ConwaysGameOfLife/README.md

-# ConwaysGameOfLife
+# Conway's "Concurrent" Game Of Life
-Authors: NachoCainelli(https://github.com/NachoCainelli) and joaquinarroyo(me)
+__Authors__ [Cainelli Ignacio](https://github.com/NachoCainelli) and Arroyo Joaquin.

-Conway's game of life implemented with threads in C
+Conway's game of life implemented with threads in C.

 The Game of Life was posed by the mathematician John Horton Congway in 1970.
 It's a game without players who posed as a cellular automaton.
 This means that the only interaction is given at the beginning of the game, posing a board initial, and then the system will evolve following the established rules.